tao-bai/attack-and-defense-methods/README.md

 48. `ARXIV` [Adversarial Robustness as a Prior for Learned Representations]
 49. `ICLR` [Structured Adversarial Attack: Towards General Implementation and Better Interpretability]
 50. `ICLR` [Defensive Quantization: When Efficiency Meets Robustness]
+51. `NeurIPS` [A New Defense Against Adversarial Images: Turning a Weakness into a Strength]

 ### 2020
 1. `ICLR` [Jacobian Adversarially Regularized Networks for Robustness](./2020/Jacobian_Adversarially_Regularized_Networks_for_Robustness.md)